 As a transgender woman, I’ve found the most support among musicians playing punk rock, metal, and hardcore.
 I perform and compose other forms of music as well, but “punk” is my community.
 “Punk” is my home.

-This is my stage name.
-I selected it to make fun of George W. Bush, and to mock those who consider transgender an evil thing.
-Please check out my albums “City of God” and “Light Me Up and Love the Bomb” at axisevil.bandcamp.com, and my website at axisevil.com.
-You can follow me on Facebook and Twitter at @axisevilmusic.
+“Napalm Fatale” is my current stage name, and “Axis Evil” is my previous one.
+I selected the latter to make fun of George W. Bush, and to mock those who consider transgender an evil thing.
+Because it is hard to abandon a brand once you’ve established it, I call the whole operation “Axis Evil featuring Napalm Fatale”.
+Please check out my albums “City of God” and “Light Me Up and Love the Bomb” at napalmfatale.bandcamp.com, and my website at axisevil.com.
+You can follow me on Instagram and Twitter at @napalmfatale.

 The best way you can support the continued production of Gender Punk 360 is to purchase an Axis Evil digital album!